-King’s High Senior Management Team
+King’s High Senior Leadership Team

 Shirley read Geography at Hertford College, Oxford before completing her PGCE at the University of Exeter.
 She joined King’s High in 2010 as Head of Geography, having already lead departments in both state and independent schools.
 Fully committed to the benefits of outdoor learning and fieldwork, she broadened the opportunities at King’s by organising visits to new destinations including Morocco and the USA.